-“If you find something that’s suss, send it in as a tip to your reliable news organisation.”
+“If you find something about COVID 19 that’s suss, send it in as a tip to your reliable news organization.”

 First Draft News is leading a coordinated effort to stamp out fake news.
-Twelve organisations have come together to identify, document and expose it.
+Twelve organizations have come together to identify, document, and expose it.

 Kruger says even just sending in a screenshot can be a significant help in filling a ‘data void’.